rrthomas/nancy/README.nancy.md

 For example, to insert the current date:

 ```
-\$paste(date,+%Y-%m-%d)
+\$run(date,+%Y-%m-%d)
 ```

 See the [date example](Cookbook.md#date-example) in the Cookbook for more detail.

-When `\$include` runs a program, any input is fully expanded before being passed to the program.
-The program’s output is again expanded, in case it has inserted any commands in its output.

-When commands that run programs are nested inside each other, the order in which they are run may matter.
-Nancy only guarantees that if one command is nested inside another, the inner command will be processed first.
+If one command is nested inside another, the inner command will be processed first.
 This means that if, for example, `\$realpath` is passed as an argument to a program, the program will be given the actual path, rather than the string `\$realpath`.
+Arguments and command inputs are processed from left to right.

 ### Escaping